-Another striking feature of Sancho's finishing is that all 17 of his goals came from inside the penalty area.
-A genuine fox-in-the-box, the 11-time England international had a knack of being in the right place at the right time when he didn't have the ball, and driving deep into opposing territory when he did.
+Another striking feature of Sancho's finishing is that all but one of his 38 Bundesliga goals came from inside the penalty area.
+A genuine fox-in-the-box, the 20-time England international had a knack of being in the right place at the right time when he didn't have the ball, and driving deep into opposing territory when he did.

 Service with a smile

 Supplementing his 38 Bundesliga goals, Sancho weighed in with 45 assists.
 He set up a league-high 14 in 2018/19, and went two better the following campaign, albeit losing his crown to Bayern’s Thomas Müller, who set a new single-season assists record with 21.
 The ex-Man City youth player reached double figures once more in 2020/21, bookending his four during the second half of 2017/18 with a further 11.

 Sancho's tendency to make a difference with his right foot is even more pronounced when looking at his assist stats.
 Only a handful of the 28 goals he set up over 2019/20 and 2020/21 came via his left boot.
 That being said, the danger came from all sides, through the middle, from open play and set-pieces.
 And while one might assume that Haaland was the chief beneficiary of Sancho's altruism, he actually assisted no fewer than 14 of his teammates across his final two Bundesliga campaigns.

 Watch: All of Sancho's Bundesliga goals and assists in 2019/20